The webinar has been recorded and is available for purchase. Please select the links for pricing and forms.

-This webinar will address the impact of multi-sourcing of excipients on the manufacture, quality, safety, and efficacy of drug products.
-The webinar will cover assessment of each excipient source (for equivalency/comparability) in terms of fitness for purpose in a given drug formulation/product, and the potential impact of changing source from a pharmaceutical formulator's perspective.
+This webinar addressed the impact of multi-sourcing of excipients on the manufacture, quality, safety, and efficacy of drug products.
+The webinar covered assessment of each excipient source (for equivalency/comparability) in terms of fitness for purpose in a given drug formulation/product, and the potential impact of changing source from a pharmaceutical formulator's perspective.
 Reliance solely on specification equivalence may miss differences in other excipient properties, such as composition profiles.
 Impurities may be a misnomer especially if minor components contribute to the functionality of the excipient.
 Other supplier considerations include GMPs, process capabilities and reliability.

 Supplier inequivalence in finished product performance is a Critical Material Attribute awaiting specification!

 • The implications of excipient variability and sourcing and the means by which risk can be minimized.

 • How excipient from different manufacturers can perform differently in a drug formulation and could have an impact on a user’s quality systems

 • How excipient complexity contributes to unpredictable product performance

 Dr. Moreton has over thirty years experience in the pharmaceutical industry, mainly as a formulation scientist developing a variety of different dosage forms, but also in QA/QC and Technical Support in excipients and drug delivery.
 Most recently, he has been responsible for the development of clinical and commercial drug products and associated analytical methods, working with clients, licensing partners and contractors.

 Dr. Moreton has authored and co-authored scientific papers, articles and book chapters, and lectured extensively on excipients, drug delivery, preformulation and formulation at universities, training courses and symposia in the U.S., Europe and Japan.
 He is a past Chair of IPEC-Americas.